-Any person may report sex discrimination, including sexual harassment, whether or not the person reporting is the person alleged to be the victim of conduct that could constitute sex discrimination or sexual harassment, in person, by mail, by telephone, or by electronic mail, using the contact information listed for the Title IX coordinator, or by any other means that results in the Title IX coordinator receiving the person's verbal or written report.
+Any person may report sex discrimination, including sexual harassment, whether or not the person reporting is the person alleged to be the victim of conduct that could constitute sex discrimination or sexual harassment, in person, by mail, by telephone, or by electronic mail, using the contact information listed for the Title IX Coordinator, or by any other means that results in the Title IX coordinator receiving the person's verbal or written report.
 Such a report may be made at any time, including during non-business hours by the telephone number or electronic mail address, or by mail to the office address, listed for the Title IX Coordinator.

 A report of alleged violations of this policy may be made by a person who believes he/she experienced prohibited conduct (a complainant); and/or a person who has information that prohibited conduct may have been committed (a reporter).
 The report must include all information concerning the incident known to the reporting person that is relevant to the investigation, if applicable, redress of the incident, including whether an alleged victim has expressed a desire for confidentiality in reporting the incident.

 A person commits an offense if the person is required to make a report and knowingly fails to make the report or with the intent to harm or deceive, knowingly makes a report that is false.
 The College shall terminate the employment of an employee whom the institution determines in accordance with the institution's disciplinary procedure to have committed the offense.
-The College shall take appropriate disciplinary action against a student who commits such a violation.